 Lifting Barriers: New Research at London Met

-Building on the success of the previous two years, we are pleased to announce the third annual University-wide research conference.
+Building on the success of the previous two years, the third annual University-wide research conference took place between 12th and 13 July 2022.
 Part of a number of initiatives aiming to connect our entire community and to present our research at London Met to a wider audience.
-The event will provide a platform for students and staff to come together and showcase their research with the aim of celebrating and sharing our findings and fostering future collaborative and interdisciplinary partnerships.
+The event provided a platform for students and staff to come together and showcase their research with the aim of celebrating and sharing our findings and fostering future collaborative and interdisciplinary partnerships.

-Papers from all five Schools at London Met will be presented, tackling current issues and looking to create solutions for challenges at the local, national and international level.
+Papers from all five Schools at London Met were presented, tackling current issues and looking to create solutions for challenges at the local, national and international level.

-The two days will feature 15-minute papers, allocated to topical panels such as: Nutrition, Sustainability and the Built Environment, Inclusivity, Advances in and uses of Technology, Artistic Expression and Human Behaviour.
+The two days featured 15-minute papers, allocated to topical panels such as: Nutrition, Sustainability and the Built Environment, Inclusivity, Advances in and uses of Technology, Artistic Expression and Human Behaviour.

-- Hanadi Rammu (University College London · Centre for Life's Origins and Evolution (CLOE)) Hanadi will be talking about primordial life
+- Hanadi Rammu (University College London · Centre for Life's Origins and Evolution (CLOE)) – Hanadi talked about primordial life

 - Professor Louise Ryan (Director of the Global Diversities and Inequalities Research Centre – London Metropolitan University)